espnet/espnet/doc/espnet2_tutorial.md

 #### Training

 To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True` in the encoder `main_conf`.
 From here, the user has access to two parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and another one to control the left context in the causal convolution and the attention module (`left_chunk_size`).

-All these parameters can be configured through the `main_conf`.
-The Encoder section provides a short description of the parameters.
+All these parameters can be configured through `main_conf`, introduced in the Encoder section:

+    dynamic_chunk_training: Whether to train streaming model with dynamic chunks. (bool, default = False)
+    short_chunk_threshold: Chunk length threshold (in percent) for dynamic chunk selection. (int, default = 0.75)
+    short_chunk_size: Minimum number of frames during dynamic chunk training. (int, default = 25)
+    left_chunk_size: Number of frames in left context. (int, default = 0)

 #### Decoding